Malavika-77/Malavika-77/README.md

 -->
 # Introduction

-Hi there! 👋 I'm a recent graduate in Computer Science Engineering, class of 2023, passionate about web development.
+ I'm a recent graduate in Computer Science Engineering, class of 2023, passionate about web development.
 I have a solid foundation in HTML, CSS, and JavaScript, with over 5 years of hands-on experience.
 Additionally, I've delved into backend technologies like Node.js, Express, and MongoDB, along with frontend frameworks such as React.js and Bootstrap.

 ## Experience